gopasspw/gopass/docs/features.md

 Eech4ahRoy2oowi0ohl
 ```

-The default action of `gopass` is show, so the previous command is exactly the same as typing `gopass show golang.org/gopher`.
+The default action of `gopass` is show, so the previous command is exactly the same as typing `gopass golang.org/gopher`.
 It also accepts the `-c` flag to copy the content of the secret directly to the clipboard.

 In order to display only the password, the flag `-o` can be used.
 One can also copy the password to the clipboard while still showing the entry using the flag `-C`.